🎉 A recap of our progress in 2024, 10 months into founder mode →

 Manual data entry and paper-based processes

 One of the most significant challenges AP teams face is managing paper-based invoices and manual data entry requirements.
 This legacy approach leads to high error rates, lost documents, and time-consuming data entry tasks, and AP staff often spend countless hours manually inputting invoice data, reconciling discrepancies, and searching for missing documentation.
 This reliance on paper processes not only slows down operations but also increases processing costs and creates storage challenges.
-Moving away from these manual processes requires careful planning and investment in digital solutions, but many organizations struggle with the transition.
+Moving away from these manual processes requires careful planning and investment in accounts payable software, but many organizations struggle with the transition.

 How to overcome this challenge